 Unless they come from within your immediate investment group, make sure you have these three professional services lined up.

 You have the best idea, you have money and desire, and you need a business plan.

 Without a solid logical plan, your dream is just a dream, no matter how much money you throw at it.

-Write a good plan, be deliberate and patient, and get feedback from experts.
+Write a good plan, like this one (PDF), be deliberate and patient, and get feedback from experts.